 The Company has entered into various licensing and right-to-sublicense agreements with educational institutions for the exclusive use of patents and patent applications, as well as any patents that may develop from research being conducted by such educational institutions in the field of anticancer therapy, genes and proteins.
 Results from this research have been licensed to the Company pursuant to these agreements.
 Under one of these agreements with Temple University ("Temple"), the Company is required to make annual maintenance payments to Temple and royalty payments based upon a percentage of sales generated from any products covered by the licensed patents, with minimum specified royalty payments.
-As no sales had been generated through March 31, 2014 under the licensed patents, the Company has not incurred any royalty expenses related to this agreement.
+As no sales had been generated through June 30, 2014 under the licensed patents, the Company has not incurred any royalty expenses related to this agreement.
 In addition, the Company is required to pay Temple 25% of any sublicensing fees received by the Company.
 In 2011, the Company recorded \$1,875,000 of expense related to the Temple agreement in connection with the collaboration agreement the Company executed with SymBio.
 In 2012, the company recorded \$12,500,000 of expense related to the Temple agreement in connection with the collaboration agreement the Company executed with Baxter.
 These expenses were recorded in the consolidated statement of operations as research and development expenses.

 In May 2010, the Company signed a funding agreement with the Leukemia and Lymphoma Society ("LLS") to fund the development of rigosertib.
 Under this agreement, the Company was entitled to receive milestone payments of up to \$10,000,000 through 2013 in connection with clinical trials to be conducted.
 The aggregate milestone payment amount was subsequently reduced to \$8,000,000 pursuant to an amendment signed in January 2013, after which LLS was not obligated to fund any further amounts.
-In the event that the research is successful, the Company must proceed with commercialization of the licensed product or repay the amount funded.
-In addition, LLS is entitled to receive regulatory and commercial milestone payments and royalties from the Company based on the Company's net sales of the licensed product, with the amount of such milestone payments and royalties not to exceed three times the amount funded (\$24,000,000).
 During the year ended December 31, 2012, in connection with the execution of the Baxter agreement (Note 10), the Company paid \$1,000,000 to LLS and recorded this amount in research and development expenses.
-This payment reduced the maximum milestone and royalty payment obligation under this agreement to \$23,000,000 at March 31, 2014 and December 31, 2013.
-As a result of the potential obligation to repay the funds under this arrangement, the \$8,000,000 of milestone payments received, have been recorded as deferred revenue at March 31, 2014 and December 31, 2013 and will be recognized as revenue commencing with the resolution of the repayment contingency.
+This payment reduced the maximum milestone and royalty payment obligation under this agreement to \$23,000,000 at June 30, 2014 and December 31, 2013.
+No further payments are due to LLS if rigosertib does not obtain regulatory approval.
+If rigosertib is approved by the regulatory authorities, the Company must proceed with commercialization of the licensed product or repay the amount funded.
+LLS is entitled to receive regulatory and commercial milestone payments and royalties from the Company based on the Company's net sales of the licensed product.
+As a result of the potential obligation to repay the funds under this arrangement, the \$8,000,000 of milestone payments received, have been recorded as deferred revenue at June 30, 2014 and December 31, 2013.